Natchez revolt: Background

 While descending the Mississippi River in 1682, Robert de La Salle became the first Frenchman to encounter the Natchez and declared them an ally.
 The Natchez were sedentary and lived in nine semi-autonomous villages; the French considered them the most civilized tribe of the region.
 By 1700 the Natchez' numbers had been reduced to about 3,500 by the diseases that ravaged indigenous populations in the wake of contact with Europeans, and by 1720 further epidemics had halved that population.
-Their society was strictly divided into a noble class called "the Suns" (Natchez: ʔuwahʃiːɫ) and a commoner class called in French "the Stinkards" (Natchez: miʃmiʃkipih).
+Their society was strictly divided into a noble class called in French les Soleils "the Suns" (Natchez: ʔuwahʃiːɫ) and a commoner class called les Puants "the Stinkards" (Natchez: miʃmiʃkipih).
 Between 1699 and 1702, the Natchez received the explorer Pierre Le Moyne d'Iberville in peace and allowed a French missionary to settle among them.
 At this time, the Natchez were at war with the Chickasaw people, who had received guns from their British allies, and the Natchez expected to benefit similarly from their relationship with the French.
 Nonetheless, the British presence in the territory led the Natchez to split into pro-British and pro-French factions.
 The central village, called Natchez or the Grand Village, was led by the paramount chief Great Sun (Natchez: ʔuwahʃiːɫ liːkip) and the war chief Tattooed Serpent (Serpent Piqué in the French sources, Natchez Obalalkabiche), both of whom were interested in pursuing an alliance with the French.